I’m Karen Inglis – welcome to my author website! Whether you’re a young reader, a parent, a school or a bookseller I hope you’ll enjoy looking around!

 Becoming a children’s author…

 Here’s my office, where I do most of my writing and editing and blogging… I do my professional writing here too.
-Most of most of it’s about money and tax, which is nowhere near as fun as making up stories!
+Most of it’s about money and tax, which is nowhere near as fun as making up stories!

 And here’s the view to my garden in Spring – there’s a wonderful Magnolia tree that comes into bloom just for a few days.